Do I Have Binge Eating Disorder? 5 Important Questions to Consider

 The best course of action is seeking help from an eating disorder specialist.
 A psychotherapist, dietitian or physician can work with you on one of several different treatment options that have been shown to successfully control the urges to binge and reduce binge eating episodes.

-Dr. Kate Craigen is the clinical director of binge eating and bariatric support services.
-She is responsible for the clinical development and consistent implementation of binge eating disorder programming across Walden’s inpatient, residential, partial hospitalization, intensive outpatient and outpatient levels.
-Additionally, Dr. Craigen collaborates with various bariatric providers and partners throughout New England, ensuring both pre- and post-bariatric surgery patients gain the proper behavioral skills to enhance long-term outcomes.
-Previously, she was a clinician in Walden’s partial hospitalization and intensive outpatient programs in Waltham.
-She also served as a postdoctoral fellow and clinical instructor at the Eating and Weight Disorders Program in the Department of Psychiatry at the Mount Sinai School of Medicine.
+Dr. Kate Craigen is the Director of Clinical Integrity and Innovation for Monte Nido & Affiliates.
+She is responsible for the clinical development and program evolution to ensure we are providing innovative, evidence-based programs that blend client needs with clinical integrity.,.
+Previously, she was the clinical director of binge eating and bariatric support services, where she collaborated with bariatric providers and partners ensuring both pre- and post-bariatric surgery patients gain the proper behavioral skills to enhance long-term outcomes.
+She also served as a postdoctoral fellow and clinical instructor at the eating and weight disorders program in the Department of Psychiatry at the Mount Sinai School of Medicine.
 Dr. Craigen received her doctorate in clinical psychology from Fairleigh Dickinson University.
-Her professional interests include the role of supervision and training in the field of eating disorders and the role of gender in the diagnosis and treatment of eating disorders.
+Her professional interests include supervising and training other eating disorder treatment professionals and the role of gender in the diagnosis and treatment of eating disorders.